WayneKeenan/picraftzero/README.md

 PiCraftZero is:

  + a universal remote control using virtual (web) and physical (handheld) controllers, and
- + a collection of building blocks for creating robots that respond to the controller inputs
+ + a collection of building blocks for creating robots that respond to the controller inputs, based on gpiozero

 # Status

-This is a prototype and all feedback is welcomed, please raise a [GitHub issue](issues) for feature requests, questions and bug reports.
+This is a prototype and all feedback is welcomed, please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues) for feature requests, questions and bug reports.

 # Quick Start - Installing on a Pi

-This quick start kicks the tyres to check that basic things are ok, *please* refer to the notes section, as this is more fun with the Pi Camera and i2c enabled.
+This quick start kicks the tyres to check that basic things are ok, this will run standlone on many platforms but please refer to the notes section, as this is more fun on a Pi with the Pi Camera and i2c enabled.

 Type in: